How do I submit my 150mmChallengeAus piece?

 How much should I price my submission for?

-Pricing is very individual and will depend on a number of factors.
-Submission in the 2022 Challenge sold from between $180 and >$1000.
 Please contact us at 150ChallengeAus@blacksmithsfestival.com if you need assistance setting a reserve price for your submission.

 Where did the 150mmChallengeAus concept come from?